 Glyceollin I is an phytoalexin with broad-spectrum activity

-against cancers and microbial pathogens.
+against cancers and microbial pathogens, but also neuroprotective properties.

 Metabolic engineering - Phytoalexin gene regulatory networks

 Transcription factors (a.k.a.
 TFs) are proteins that regulate when, where, and how much a gene is expressed in a living organism.
 Our research has demonstrated that multiple TFs are needed to regulate all the genes that synthesize glyceollin phytoalexins.
 Importantly, other TFs that are required to 'turn on' glyceollin synthesis still remain unidentified.
 Thus, a network of TFs work together to coordinate the production of glyceollins in soybean.

 We are gradually piecing together the gene regulatory network (GRN) that turns on the synthesis of glyceollins and other phytoalexins.